Introduction to Contango and Backwardation

 1. Commodity Market

-It is a market where HARD & SOFT commodities are traded.
-In this market, not the commodities are actually traded, but the price or values of the commodities are being traded.
+It is a market where HARD and soft commodities are traded.
+In this market, not the commodities are traded, but the price or values of the items are being traded.

-In trading, a commodity is raw material/goods which can be bought and sold.
-Commodities that are traded are generally of two types i.e. hard commodities and soft commodities.
-Hard commodities generally include a variety of natural resources like gold, rubber, oil, etc, and soft commodities are generally agricultural products like corn, wheat, coffee, sugar, etc
+CommodityIn: In trading, a commodity is raw material/goods that can be bought and sold.
+Commodities traded are generally of two types, i.e., hard commodities and soft commodities.
+Hard commodities typically include a variety of natural resources like gold, rubber, oil, etc., and soft commodities usually are agricultural products like corn, wheat, coffee, sugar, etc

 A derivative is a hedging tool that derives its value from an underlying contractual manner.

-A Future contract is a customized contract between counterparties, where settlement takes place on a specific date in the future at today’s pre-agreed price.
+A Future contract is a customized contract between counterparties, where settlement occurs on a specific date in the Future at today’s pre-agreed price.

 Spot price refers to the current market price where security can be bought/ sold at a specific place and time.